stanistan/stanistan.github.io/content/writes/reverse-engineering-github-diffs.md

 1. Where the comment specifies a `start_line`
 2. Where the start line is implicit

-We're going to cover (2), which is way more interesting.
+We're going to cover (2) because it is more interesting.

 It looks like GitHub tries to show you 3 or 4 lines of context on the comment around the line it was placed, depending on what it deems to be _useful._